 The Municipal Council ensures that its oversight role is sufficiently mandated by the populace voice of its local community, through fully embracing the principles of participatory democracy.
-This is achieved through a well-functioning Ward Committee System; robust public participation through various development planning processes; and regular communication with the community using public meetings, community newsletters, radio and various other print media and electronic media including the Municipal Website.
+This is achieved through a well-functioning Ward Committee System; robust public participation through various development planning processes; and regular communication with the community using public meetings, community newsletters, open day stakeholder participation engagements, radio and various other print media and electronic media including the Municipal Website.